Electroluminescence: Display backlighting

+Thick-film dielectric electroluminescent technology

+Thick-film dielectric electroluminescent technology (TDEL) is a phosphor-based flat panel display technology developed by Canadian company iFire Technology Corp.
+TDEL is based on inorganic electroluminescent (IEL) technology that combines both thick-and thin-film processes.
+The TDEL structure is made with glass or other substrates, consisting of a thick-film dielectric layer and a thin-film phosphor layer sandwiched between two sets of electrodes to create a matrix of pixels.
+Inorganic phosphors within this matrix emit light in the presence of an alternating electric field.

+Color By Blue

+Color By Blue (CBB) was developed in 2003.
+The Color By Blue process achieves higher luminance and better performance than the previous triple pattern process, with increased contrast, grayscale rendition, and color uniformity across the panel.
+Color By Blue is based on the physics of photoluminescence.
+High luminance inorganic blue phosphor is used in combination with specialized color conversion materials, which absorb the blue light and re-emit red or green light, to generate the other colors.

+New applications

 Electroluminescent lighting is now used as an application for public safety identification involving alphanumeric characters on the roof of vehicles for clear visibility from an aerial perspective.

 Electroluminescent lighting, especially electroluminescent wire (EL wire), has also made its way into clothing as many designers have brought this technology to the entertainment and nightlife industry.
 From 2006, t-shirts with an electroluminescent panel stylized as an audio equalizer, the T-Qualizer, saw a brief period of popularity.

 Engineers have developed an electroluminescent "skin" that can stretch more than six times its original size while still emitting light.
 This hyper-elastic light-emitting capacitor (HLEC) can endure more than twice the strain of previously tested stretchable displays.
 It consists of layers of transparent hydrogel electrodes sandwiching an insulating elastomer sheet.
 The elastomer changes luminance and capacitance when stretched, rolled, and otherwise deformed.
 In addition to its ability to emit light under a strain of greater than 480% of its original size, the group's HLEC was shown to be capable of being integrated into a soft robotic system.
 Three six-layer HLEC panels were bound together to form a crawling soft robot, with the top four layers making up the light-up skin and the bottom two the pneumatic actuators.
 The discovery could lead to significant advances in health care, transportation, electronic communication and other areas.